Choose a path

 This website is available free to all people in Western Australia, and it has a large range of resources and tools to enable you to explore how your values, interests and skills relate to a wide range of career options and pathways.

-And after you've checked out the myfuture website, you can get job ready with the deadly careers team at your local Jobs and Skills Centre — give them a call on 13 64 64 or find your local and drop in for a yarn to find out how they can help you.
+And after you've checked out the myfuture website, you can get job ready with the deadly careers team at your local Jobs and Skills Centre — give them a call on 13 64 64 or find your local and drop in for a yarn - external site to find out how they can help you.

 Meet Shane, Maya and Tony